 There are Medic Alert bracelets and wrist chains that can tell an EMT, doctor or even a stranger you have Epilepsy.
 We have even designed what we call an I.C.E.
 Sheet (In Case of Emergency).
 These items can be extremely helpful.
 Trust me, I know from experience that when you have a seizure, you probably cannot speak, and so those around you will not know what is happening.

 Those are just a few of the many things you will find addressed on this website, and by this organization.

-The Connecticut Epilepsy Advocate was founded on November 11, 2009, along with this official website.
-We encourage you to view the contents, and if you, your family, or anyone you know is living with epilepsy, we know you will find this to be a valuable resource.
+The Connecticut Epilepsy Advocate was founded on November 11, 2009.
+We encourage you to view the contents, and if you, your family or anyone you know is living with Epilepsy, we know you will find this to be a valuable resource.

-Ronnie and Burt were on a flight in 1991 and with the knack that Ronnie had, he composed a song, it is a beautiful song titled Proverbs and here is one line from Proverbs: "Youth is like a rose.
-It blooms a while and then it withers and it dies and it won't return again."
+Ronnie and Burt were on a flight in 1991 and with the knack that Ronnie had he composed a song, it is a beautiful song titled Proverbs and here is one line from Proverbs: "Youth is like rose, it blooms a while and then, it withers and it dies and it won't return again."

 Robert A. Fiore,

 Connecticut Epilepsy Advocate